 The primary purpose of this award is to support groups of young people between the ages of 12 and 23 to create ambitious and original work together in any art form (e.g., circus, dance, digital media, film, music, theatre, literature, visual arts, or any combination of the above).
 For further information please click on the Young Ensembles Scheme page in our available funding section.

 The Children's Laureate / Laureate na nÓg

-The Innagural laureate for children's literature was announced by President of Ireland Mary McAleese on May 10th 2010.
+The Innagural laureate for children's literature was announced by President of Ireland Mary McAleese on 10 May 2010.
 This unique honour was awarded to author Siobhán Parkinson.
 Siobhán Parkinson writes fiction for children and young people (and occasionally for adults).
 She has published more than twenty books since 1992, and her work has been translated into as many languages.
-The position as Laureate na nÓg will be held by Siobhán Parkinson for a period of two years.
+The position as Laureate na nÓg was held by Siobhán Parkinson for a period of two years.